 Key fat-cutting, flavor-boosting tips for these recipes:🍗

-- To prevent the Turkey/chicken from becoming dry, it's helpful to include spinach, mushrooms, and celery in the recipe as they help keep the turkey or chicken nice and juicy.
+- To prevent the turkey or chicken from drying out, it's helpful to include spinach, mushrooms, and/or celery in the recipe, as they help keep the turkey or chicken nice and juicy.

 - Adding a bit of cheese to enhances their flavor.
 Pre-measure the cheese.